fhunleth/embedded-elixir/content/post/2017-12-23-using-nifs-with-nerves.md

 To simplify - a segfault in the code you are calling will result in the Erlang virtual machine crashing.
 This crash usually falls out of the scope of the `let it crash` mantra.
-Nerves will reboot your device when this happens by default.
+Nerves will reboot your device when this happens.

 Now lets get started with that example.
 Full disclaimer: This example might get a little complex and long winded because I pulled it out of a real world project,